jcfitzpatrick12/grso-docker/README.md

 ## Contributing
 Contributions to `gbo-docker` are welcome.
 If you have suggestions or improvements, please open an issue or submit a pull request on the GitHub repository.

+## Improvements to Come
+- Support for Raspberry Pi.

 ## License
 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT) - see the [LICENSE](LICENSE) file for details.